Release Date: November 3, 2015 (North America)

 Do I recommend this game?
 YES

-Despite a few gripes I’ve stated above.
-I’ve quite enjoyed playing NORN9 Var Commons as a whole.
-It definitely presents a really unique sci-fi story as well as a solid game-play which never cops you out of interesting new characters to love.
-I recommend picking this game up if you haven’t yet.
-Its story may not be perfect, but it’s still beautifully done and the game still stands out as one of the better otome titles that were localized throughout the years.
+Although I have mentioned a few gripes above, I must say that I thoroughly enjoyed playing NORN9 Var Commons as a whole.
+The game offers a truly unique sci-fi story with solid gameplay and a diverse cast of interesting characters to love.
+I highly recommend picking up this game if you haven’t yet.
+While the story may not be flawless, it is still beautifully crafted, and the game remains one of the best otome titles to have been localized throughout the years.
 I highly encourage everyone to give it a try and see for yourself why it’s worth the hype!